-However, only through the enormous contrast to the figure of the chaotic Bec can all the strengths of the game of the two-time Oscar winner fully unfold.
-And that's clearly owed to Emmy Rossum.
-Surely, her figure is a slightly exaggerated cliché and especially at the beginning her lack of sense of responsibility, punctuality or politeness is simply selfish and exhausting.
-But the more this facade crumbles, the clearer it becomes how important a person like Bec is for Kate in this difficult, last phase of her life.
-Through the relationship between the two unequal women, the way out of life is made easier for one, while the other finally seems to find support and meaning in her.
-And that's exactly what makes this movie so moving and worth seeing, despite some clichés and too thickly applied moments.
+But only through the enormous contrast to the character of the chaotic Bec, all the strengths of the two-time Oscar winner's play can fully unfold.
+And that's clearly due to Emmy Rossum.
+Sure, her character is a slightly over-the-top cliché and, especially at the beginning, her lack of sense of responsibility, punctuality or politeness just come across as selfish and exhausting.
+But the more this façade crumbles, the more it also becomes clear how important a person like Bec in particular is to Kate during this difficult, final phase of her life.
+Through the relationship between the two mismatched women, one is helped to find her way out of life, while the other finally seems to find support and meaning in hers.
+And that's exactly what makes this film so moving and worth watching, despite some clichés and overly thick moments.

-However, it has to be said that the movie doesn't necessarily look like a movie production, but rather like a good TV-cost.
-This is not necessarily to be judged negatively, as the quality of television productions has improved steadily in recent years.
-But it's just that the movie doesn't have to be seen on a big screen to fully unfold its emotional effect.
-Those who love moving US dramas with a little bit of humour, a lot of heart and a pinch of kitsch can still invest the money for the cinema ticket.
-All the others can confidently wait for home cinema exploitation or TV broadcasting.
-But that doesn't change the deserved result, and it is quite clear: Worth seeing!
+However, it must also be said that the film doesn't necessarily feel like a cinema production, but rather like good TV fare.
+That's not necessarily a negative thing, as the quality of TV productions has gotten better and better, especially in recent years.
+But it's just that the film doesn't need to be seen on a big screen to fully develop its emotional impact.
+If you love moving US dramas with a little bit of humor, a lot of heart and a pinch of kitsch, you can still invest the money for the movie ticket.
+All others can safely wait for the home cinema release or the TV broadcast.
+But that doesn't change the deserved conclusion, which is quite clear: Worth seeing!